Raghu Vamsi Aerospace Group Debuts Indigenous Jet Engine & UAV Technologies at 55th Paris Air Show - www.lokmattimes.com

 Raghu Vamsi Aerospace Group Debuts Indigenous Jet Engine & UAV Technologies at 55th Paris Air Show

-PNN Hyderabad (Telangana) [India], June 18: Marking a major milestone in India's aerospace journey, Hyderabad based Raghu Vamsi Aerospace ...
+Hyderabad (Telangana) [India], June 18: Marking a major milestone in India's aerospace journey, Hyderabad based Raghu Vamsi Aerospace Group, a ...

 Hyderabad (Telangana) [India], June 18: Marking a major milestone in India's aerospace journey, Hyderabad based Raghu Vamsi Aerospace Group, a leader in high-precision manufacturing, unveiled its latest defense and propulsion technologies at the 55th International Paris Air Show.
 From indigenous micro turbojet engines to high-performance kamikaze drones, the company's showcase reflected its expanding global footprint and deep commitment to India's defense self-reliance.